Ivan Alekseevich Vorobyov: World War II

 Upon arriving at the Stalingrad front in August 1942 he first saw combat as a pilot in 709th Night Bomber Aviation Regiment, which used the Po-2.
 There he fought in the battles for Stalingrad and Rostov, during which he flew 78 sorties but was injured on 1943; he was confined to a hospital for some time due to the fragments in his temple and shoulder, but he was able to begin training on the Il-2 in March.
 After completing training in June he was reassigned to the 76th Guards Attack Aviation Regiment, which used the Il-2.
-In 1944 he became a member of the Communist Party.
+In 1944 he became a member of the Communist Party of the Soviet Union.
 After flying 107 missions in the Il-2 he was first nominated for the title Hero of the Soviet Union, which was awarded on 19 August 1944.
 On 6 October 1944, less than two months after receiving the title, he led an attack on a heavily protected artillery position; during the attack he spotted two additional mortar batteries firing at Soviet troops, so he decided to take them out as well.
 After making eight passes at the units, he and the other aircraft under his command took out two mortar batteries and twelve ground vehicles.
 Two weeks later his face was injured from shrapnel of an anti-aircraft shell, but the wounds were not serious.
 By the time he was nominated for the title Hero of the Soviet Union again on 15 April 1945 he had flown 207 sorties on the Il-2; he was awarded the title after the end of the war on 29 June 1945.
 By then he had flown a total of 298 sorties, of which 78 were on the Po-2 and 220 on the Il-2.

-During the war he flew in a variety of combat operations including the battles for Donbas, Crimea, Minsk, Vitebsk, Vilinus, and Königsberg.
+During the war he flew in a variety of combat operations including the battles for Donbas, Crimea, Minsk, Vitebsk, Vilnius, and Königsberg.
 Despite being in combat for less than two year and entering the regiment as a regular pilot, he quickly rose through the ranks to the position of squadron commander with the rank of major.